anxit-commits/frist-repo/README.md

 # frist-repo
-This is my first repository
+This is my first repository|
-commiter--Ankit Singh
+Commiter--Ankit Singh